Jucesr/i3-client/README.md

   * Add fav icon.
   * Add global state in the second argument to the callAPI mmiddleware.

+## V0.7.5
+Date: Dec 26, 2018
+  * Add default picture to projects when picture_url is not provided.
+  * Modify method convertArrayInTree.
+Removed addtion of is_open and is_selected properties

+## V0.7.6
+Date: Dec 28, 2018
+  * Change behevior of Table component.
+It receivies an object as props instead of an array.
+This makes it more usable.
+It holds the tree structure internally.
+  * Add Material route, it loads the material of the project.
+  * Add unloadMaterial and loadMaterials actions to Material reducer.

 ## Glossary

 * DB = Database